 History says that the Klamath Indians knew of, but seldom visited, Crater Lake before its discovery by white men.
-The Indians knew the lake and the mountain as the battleground of the gods.
+The Indians regarded the lake and the mountain as the battleground of the gods.

 Crater Lake was discovered on June 12, 1853, by John Wesley Hillman, a young prospector leading a party in search of the "Lost Cabin Mine."
-Having failed in their efforts to find the mine, Hillman and his party on returning to Jacksonville, Oreg., a mining camp in the Rogue River Valley, reported the discovery of a lake which they had named Deep Blue Lake, located high in the Cascade Mountains.
+Having failed in their efforts, Hillman and his party returned to Jacksonville, a mining camp in the Rogue River Valley, and reported their discovery which they had named Deep Blue Lake.

-Hillman's discovery was apparently forgotten in the excitement of gold discoveries and Indian wars.
-On October 21, 1862, Chauncey Nye, leading a party of prospectors from eastern Oregon to Jacksonville, happened upon the lake.
+This incident was apparently forgotten in the excitement of gold discoveries and Indian wars.
+On October 21, 1862,

+Chauncey Nye, leading a party of prospectors from eastern Oregon to Jacksonville, happened upon the lake.
 Thinking that they had made a discovery, they named it Blue Lake.
 A third "discovery" was made on August 1, 1865, by two soldiers stationed at Fort Klamath, who called it Lake Majesty.
 In 1869 this name was changed to Crater Lake by visitors from Jacksonville.

 Before 1885 Crater Lake had few visitors and was not widely known.
 On August 15 of that year William Gladstone Steel, after 15 years of effort to get to the lake, stood for the first time on its rim.
-Inspired by the beauty of the lake and its surroundings, Judge Steel conceived the idea of preserving Crater Lake as a national park.
-For 17 years more Steel, with much personal sacrifice, devoted time and energy to the establishment of Crater Lake National Park.
-Success was realized when the park was established May 22, 1902.
+Inspired by its beauty, Judge Steel conceived the idea of preserving it as a national park.
+For 17 years, with much personal sacrifice, he devoted time and energy to this end.
+Success was realized when the park was established on May 22, 1902.
 Steel devoted the remainder of his life to development of the park, serving as its second superintendent and later as park commissioner, which office he held until his death in 1934.